barcek/aqfr/README.md

 ## Options

-The following can be passed to `aqfr` as the initial argument:
+The following can be passed to `aqfr`:

+- `--file` / `-f`, to read commands from a named file, where the file contains one unquoted command per line, e.g. `aqfr -f args.txt`
+- `--tags` / `-t`, to identify a non-default tag, where used, e.g. `aqfr -t TAG`
 - `--help` / `-h`, to show usage then exit
-- `--file` / `-f`, to read commands from a named file, where the file contains one command per line, with no need to quote, e.g. `aqfr -f args.txt`

 ## Development plan